danielbrenom/danielbrenom/README.md

 I'm Daniel Guiomarino, a brazilian computer engineer that loves developing games and solutions to everyday problems.

-I'm a developer and software engineer, currently working as a Game Engineer @ Wildlife Studios
+I'm a developer and game engineer.

 - 🔭 I develop some plogons for Final Fantasy XIV, repos below.
 - 📫 How to reach me: danielbrenom@gmail.com